cosmos/gaia/docs/docs/governance/submitting.md

 You can read more about submitting a legacy proposal in the [cosmos-sdk docs](https://docs.cosmos.network/v0.47/build/modules/gov#submit-legacy-proposal)

 #### Proposals (cosmos-sdk >= v0.47)
-These proposals can are submitted using `gaiad tx gov submit-proposal`.
+These proposals can be submitted using `gaiad tx gov submit-proposal`.

 Using `gaiad tx gov draft-proposal` can help prepare a proposal.
 The tool will create a file containing the specified proposal message and it also helps with populating all the required proposal fields.
 You can always edit the file after you create it using `draft-proposal`

 Most cosmos-sdk modules allow changing their governance gated parameters using a `MsgUpdateParams` which is a new way of updating governance parameters.
-It is important to note that `MsgUpdateParams` requires **all paramaters to be specified** in the proposal message.
+It is important to note that `MsgUpdateParams` requires **all parameters to be specified** in the proposal message.

 You can read more about submitting a proposal in the [cosmos-sdk docs](https://docs.cosmos.network/v0.47/build/modules/gov#submit-proposal)